sfatty47/Afro-BintaBot/README.md

 ## 🐛 Troubleshooting

 ### Streamlit Cloud Issues
-- Voice features may be limited in cloud environment
+- Voice features are not available in cloud environment
 - Text chat will always work
 - Check deployment logs for errors
+- Ensure all dependencies are properly specified

-### Microphone Issues
+### Local Voice Issues
 - Ensure microphone permissions are granted
 - Check if microphone is connected and working
 - Try different microphone if available
+- Install system dependencies (portaudio, cmake)

 ### Speech Recognition Errors
 - Speak clearly and at normal volume